Evertras/quickview/docs/design.md

 ### Hot reload

-Add a websocket endpoint that occasionally emits a message to reload the page.
+Add a websocket endpoint that emits a message on file modifications to reload the image.

 This is done when:

-- [ ] The page opens a websocket connection successfully
+- [x] The page opens a websocket connection successfully
-- [ ] The server emits some message on the websocket 1/sec
+- [x] The server emits an updated unix nano timestamp on the websocket when the file is updated
-- [ ] The page refreshes when it receives the message
+- [x] The page updates the image source using the nano timestamp to reload the image